semisquircle/lil-car/README.md

 5. Navigate to the VM's main hard disk and copy the widget wherever you like!

 ## Note
-Keep in mind the Standard edition was written to be completely backwards-compatibile with the Safari 2.0 WebKit engine from 2005.
+Keep in mind the Standard edition was written to be completely backwards compatibile with the Safari 2.0 WebKit engine from 2005.
 That means no native audio support, no CSS3, and bare-bones JS helper methods.
-For future developers, I would recommend starting with a program like Dashcode on OS X 10.7 rather than dissecting this project for example code.
+For future developers, I would recommend starting with a program like Dashcode on OS X 10.7.